cms636/cms636.github.io/_posts/2017-10-17-cartographies-of-time-spatial-humanities.md

 **The Potential of Spatial Humanities**

 The biggest advantage of GIS is its power for geographic analysis and ability to handle large amounts of geographical data (the likes of which hadn't been achieved by that point).
-However, similar to the point made by Joanna Drucker, we cannot display the world objectively; instead, this technological design implicitly carries bias inherited from the privilidges of its designers.
+However, similar to the point made by Joanna Drucker, we cannot display the world objectively; instead, this technological design implicitly carries bias inherited from the priviliges of its designers.
+The shortcoming of GIS, and what critics of GIS mention, is that the technology isn't able to handle the complexity of our modern world and appropriately display it.